 Visits with Characters and Santa Claus

 Holiday times are so busy that Disney pulls out all the stops to entertain the large number of guests.
 It’s quite common throughout Christmas week to find character meet and greets at Deluxe Resorts!
-Really — can you imagine anything more enchanting than Christmas Minnie and Mickey?
-Be sure to check with the concierge for more information on appearance times.
+In fact, in 2020, characters were spotted making physically-distanced surprise appearances in various Resorts, so keep your eyes peeled!

 New Year’s Eve Dining Options